 10 CFR 73.56(f) states that licensee access authorization programs must include a behavioral observation program that is designed to detect behaviors or activities that may constitute an unreasonable risk to the health and safety of the public and common defense and security, including a potential threat to commit radiological sabotage.

-Licensee concerns of aberrant behavior regarding NRC employees, contractors should be reported to the applicable Regional Administrator, Deputy Regional Administrator, or Office of Inspector General, in accordance with MD 8.17, “Licensee Complaints Against NRC Employees.”
+Licensee concerns of aberrant behavior regarding NRC employees, NRC contractors and representatives from other Federal agencies, should be reported to the applicable Regional Administrator, Deputy Regional Administrator, or Office of the Inspector General, in accordance with MD 8.17, “Licensee Complaints Against NRC Employees.”
 Timely reporting of concerns is important so that steps necessary to reassess the reported individual’s certification for unescorted access can be implemented to resolve the concern.

-Additionally, in accordance with 10 CFR 26.77(c), if a licensee or other entity has a reasonable belief that an NRC employee NRC contractor may be under the influence of any substance, or is otherwise unfit for duty, the licensee other entity may not deny access but shall escort the individual.
+Additionally, in accordance with 10 CFR 26.77(c), if a licensee or other entity has a reasonable belief that an NRC employee, NRC contractor, or representative from another Federal agency, may be under the influence of any substance, or is otherwise unfit for duty, the licensee or other entity may not deny access but shall escort the individual.
 In any such instance, the licensee or other entity shall immediately notify the appropriate Regional Administrator.

 05.03 Self-Reporting of Legal Actions